Logo

 Roman Polanski asked World Intellectual Property Organization to rule that the site was cybersquatting.

-However, the three-person panel ruled that Roman Polanski didn't show the domain was registered and used in bad faith, nor did he show that the registrant, Matan Uziel, lacked rights or legitimate interests in the domain name.
+However, the three-person panel ruled that Roman Polanski did not show the domain was registered and used in bad faith, nor did he show that the registrant, Matan Uziel, lacked rights or legitimate interests in the domain name.

-In 2010, British actress Charlotte Lewis said that Roman Polanski had "forced himself" on her while she was auditioning for a role in Paris in 1983, when she was 16 and he was 50.
+In 2010, lawyer Gloria Allred appeared in a press conference with British actress Charlotte Lewis, where she stated that Roman Polanski had forced himself on her while she was auditioning for Pirates in Paris in 1983, which she was later cast in.

-In September 2022, Roman Polanski was ordered to stand trial in France for Lewis' defamation case.
+Lewis alleged Roman Polanski led a smear campaign against her, primarily founded on the Paris Match interview, and in September 2022 Roman Polanski was ordered to stand trial in France for Lewis' defamation case.